-Residency Permits: If you are seeking residency in Kuwait, have all required legal documents authenticated before arriving.
-The U.S. Embassy in Kuwait cannot provide this service.
+If you are seeking residency in Kuwait, have all required legal documents authenticated before arriving.
+The U.S. Embassy in Kuwait does not provide this service.

 Have U.S. issued documents authenticated by the Department of State Office of Authentications, (202-485-8000) and attested by the Embassy of Kuwait in Washington or the Kuwait General Consulate in Los Angeles.

-Work Visas: If you plan on working in Kuwait, you must obtain a work visa issued before you arrive.
+If you plan on working in Kuwait, you must obtain a work visa before you arrive.
 If you work on a tourist visa, you risk deportation.

 While DoD contractors may not enter Kuwait via Ali Al Salem (AAS) Air Base, they may depart from AAS Air Base after obtaining a passport exit stamp from Kuwaiti immigration officials.

 U.S. military personnel, DoD civilians, and military contractors must use the same form of ID when entering or exiting Kuwait.
 If not, your arrival and departure records may not match, and you could be subject to a travel ban and/or fines.